Obi256/VPC-Peering-Connection/README.md

 - Review the data
 - The marketing server should now be able to communicate with Finance
 - Press Control C to exit terminal

+# At the end of this project peering connections should be established between each departement.